What is a lease?

-Conclusion: This is a financing/capital lease because at least one of the above criteria is met and during the lease, the risks and rewards of the asset have been fully transferred.
-We have satisfied the criteria for proper lease accounting.
+Conclusion: This is a financing/capital lease because at least one of the finance lease criteria is met and during the lease, the risks and rewards of the asset have been fully transferred.
+We have determined the proper lease accounting.

 Step 2: Lease amortization schedule